-Many travelers have continued heading to South America, New Zealand or Iceland in recent years in search of dramatic landscapes, but Morocco offers not only comparably beautiful coastline and mountain trekking - its mountains even seasonally receive snow as well!
+Many travelers have continued heading to South America, New Zealand or Iceland in recent years in search of dramatic landscapes, but Morocco tours offer comparably beautiful coastline and mountain trekking - its mountains even seasonally receive snow as well!
 Add to this a charm reminiscent of Eurasia or the Middle East (think Turkey, Israel or Jordan), as well as a Mediterranean feel hinting of Italy or Croatia with locals as friendly as you’ll find anywhere, and Morocco tours adds up to a special opportunity.
-Just a handful of hours from Europe, or easily routed flights from the USA or Canada, the major airports in Marrakesh, Casablanca and Agadir make for easy access to whatever region of Morocco is at the top of the bucket list.
-Learning a few greetings and phrases in Arabic - and even one or two in Berber, another national language - is a good way to go to put your best traveler foot forward.
+Just a handful of hours from Europe, or easily routed flights from the USA or Canada, the major Moroccan airports in Marrakesh, Casablanca and Agadir make for easy access to whatever region of Morocco is at the top of the bucket list.
+Learning a few greetings and phrases in Arabic - and even one or two in Berber, another national language - is a good way to go to put your best traveler foot forward in Morocco.

 Of course, the 1944 Humphrey Bogart film “Casablanca” helped put Morocco on the map of the Western mind.
 One visit to the city now and it’s undeniable that conditions have changed; while it has grown to be one of Morocco’s - and northern Africa’s - major financial centers, its beautiful medina walled city sections with a narrow maze of alley-like streets exemplify these cities, including the amazing blue color schemes of the buildings in the Chefchaouen area.
 Marrakesh represents iconic Morocco, with authentic cuisine and spirited street vendors on every corner and filling the souk traditional marketplaces, along with the chance to visit monuments like the Saadian tombs and Bahia Palace.
 While the Beatles and Rolling Stones wandered the streets of this city in the 1960s, Marrakesh’s span of history is wide indeed.
 From Berber traders and their current descendants, Arab influences and their Moorish architectural and artistic influence, and freedom from French and Spanish colonialism, Marrakesh has remained a fixture in the cultural gaze of the world.

-The bustling city of Fez is not to be overlooked, as it has remained a hotbed of Morocco’s social thought and progressive thinking for over a thousand years.
+The bustling city of Fez is not to be overlooked during your tour.
+It has remained a hotbed of Morocco’s social thought and progressive thinking for over a thousand years.
 Home to ancient and still-active leather tanneries, it is a patchwork of streets filled with mule carts and souks, the scent of spices waft through the garden courtyards of the riad houses and lodgings.
 The woodwork of Fondouk Nejjarine is a spectacle of craftsmanship - one among many in Fez, all of which come alive that much more when observed on a highly recommended guided tour of the city.

 On the coast, popular with local and visiting surfers, fishermen and lovers of the water of every type, Essaouira is a lovely place to unwind.
 The stoic shoreline fortresses convey the city’s historic European influence.
 The calm atmosphere relative to busier Fez and Marrakesh and sea breezes make for a placid setting to enjoy some R & R, shopping and the endearing art galleries and traditional boatbuilding.